Gran Trak 10: Reception and legacy

 Atari reported a loss of $500,000 for the 1974 fiscal year, roughly as much as the previous year's profits, with Gran Trak as one of the major causes.
 This led Atari into deep financial problems, leaving part of Gran Trak's legacy being "the game that nearly put Atari out of business".
-In September 1974, Atari announced plans to merge with its subsidiary Kee Games; Kee's final game Tank, released in November 1974, was a commercial success, however, and is credited with buoying the finances of the newly merged Atari at a critical time for the company.
+In September 1974, Atari merged with its subsidiary Kee Games; Kee's final game Tank, released that November, was a commercial success, however, and is credited with buoying the finances of the newly merged Atari at a critical time for the company.
 The Gran Trak 10 game itself, after its problems were resolved, was considered a success, and Atari released multiple versions of it: a clone version titled Formula K was released through Kee Games for different distributors around July 1974, and Atari produced a small cabinet version in late in the year titled Trak 10.
 According to Ralph H. Baer, Formula K sold 6,000 units.
 A two-player version titled Gran Trak 20 was released in August, along with its own clone version from Kee Games titled Twin Racer and its own small cabinet version, Trak 20.
 Baer estimates that Gran Trak 20 sold 4,500 units.

 In March 1976, RePlay magazine published a survey of the top 20 arcade games in use, and listed Gran Trek 10 and 20 combined as the fifth highest-earning game in the prior year in the United States, below Tank, Wheels, Gun Fight and Indy 800.
 In Japan, it was among the top ten highest-earning arcade video games of 1977, and among the year's top seven racing video games (topped by Taito's Speed Race DX).

-Atari produced numerous other racing arcade games in the same style as Gran Trak, including Le Mans (1976), Sprint 2 (1976), Super Sprint (1986), and Badlands (1989).
+Atari produced numerous other racing arcade games in the same style as Gran Trak, including LeMans (1976), Sprint 2 (1976), Super Sprint (1986), and Badlands (1989).
 Gran Trak 10 was the first arcade car racing video game and the first video game to use a steering wheel, for which it has been called the "grandfather" of car racing video games.
 Prior to Gran Trak 10, a simple racing game, Wipeout, had been released in 1972 for the Magnavox Odyssey home video game console and a spaceship racing arcade game, Space Race, had been released by Atari in 1973.
 Gran Trak 10 had an influence on Taito game designer Tomohiro Nishikado; while he did not enjoy the game due to its twisting tracks and complex controls, it inspired him to develop his own driving video game, by adapting two older electro-mechanical games, Kasco's Mini Drive (1958) and Taito's Super Road 7 (1970), into the video game Speed Race (1974).